Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: Is ENSO Damped or Self-sustained?

 \section{Is ENSO Damped or Self-sustained?}

 In this section, we examine RO simulations under both damped and self-sustained assumptions.
-While regression-based studies consistently suggest that ENSO behaves as a stable, damped system (with negative $BJ$ values; see Figure~\ref{fig:previous_comparison}), some GCM-based analyses, which compute the $BJ$ index from the mean state variable, suggest it can be positive \citep{Kim11a, Kim11b, Kim14}.
+While regression-based studies consistently suggest that ENSO behaves as a stable, damped system (with negative $BJ$ values; see Figure~\ref{fig:previous_comparison}), several GCM-based analyses, which compute the $BJ$ index from mean-state variables, suggest that the index can be positive \citep{Kim11a, Kim11b, Kim14, Heede23b}, indicating a self-sustained system, even though it is unclear whether these estimates are reliable \citep{Weeks25}.
 Here, we explore alternative methods to assess whether ENSO is better characterized by a damped or self-sustained internal model in the system.

 Table~\ref{tab:unstable1} outlines the simulation setups.
 For the Damped case, linear parameters are selected to closely match those from the regression results in Figure~\ref{fig:phase_diagrams}(a), yet simplified for clarity while ensuring the Wyrtki frequency corresponds to a 48-month dominant periodicity, as indicated by the observed autocorrelation structure (Figure~\ref{fig:observations}(d) following \cite{Jiang21}).
-In the Self-sustained 1 case, values of $R$ and $\varepsilon$ are swapped to induce instability, while keeping $R + \varepsilon$ constant to preserve the same Wyrtki index (see Eq.~A18).
-Cubic nonlinearity is included to prevent divergence of the system, and noise amplitudes ($\sigma_T$, $\sigma_h$) are set to zero since stochastic forcing is not needed to sustain variability.
-The Self-sustained 2 case adds noise to create a more realistic setting.
-These idealized configurations provide a foundation for subsequent systematic parameter exploration.
+Additionally, $R$ and $\varepsilon$ are chosen such that the resulting BJ index, $(R - \varepsilon)/2$, corresponds to a typical value reported in previous studies, $-0.05$~month$^{-1}$ (see Figure~\ref{fig:previous_comparison}(a)).
+In the Self-sustained 1 case, the values of $R$ and $\varepsilon$ are swapped to induce instability, while keeping $R + \varepsilon$ constant in order to preserve the same Wyrtki index (see Eq.~A18).
+Additionally, a cubic nonlinearity is included to prevent divergence of the system.
+In the Self-sustained 2 case, we consider a more realistic self-sustained configuration that includes $b_T$, which is capable of inducing ENSO asymmetry.
+This setup is based on the self-sustained case presented in Table~S1 of \cite{Weeks25}, with the modification of using white noise instead of red noise forcing.